 The obligation to cooperate with and assist other states parties

-At 2MSP, states parties further decided to hold focused discussions and submit a report to the Third Meeting of States Parties (3MSP) ‘with recommendations related to the feasibility of, and possible guidelines for, establishing an international trust fund for victim assistance and environmental remediation, with the aim of examining the establishment of such a trust fund at the third Meeting of States Parties as a priority.’
+At the Second Meeting of States Parties to the TPNW (2MSP) in December 2023, states parties decided to submit a report to the Third Meeting of States Parties (3MSP) in March 2025 ‘with recommendations related to the feasibility of, and possible guidelines for, establishing an international trust fund for victim assistance and environmental remediation, with the aim of examining the establishment of such a trust fund at the third Meeting of States Parties as a priority.’
+As noted in the preceding section, in 2024 the informal working group on Articles 6 and 7 convened on 21 February, 25 March, 24 April, 30 May, and 26 September to discuss, among other issues, cooperation and assistance.

 - The obligations in the TPNW’s Article 6 to assist victims and remediate the environment should be read in conjunction with Article 7 of the Treaty.